bpype/blender-studio-pipeline/docs/addons/cloudrig/code.md

 This project has grown large enough that external contributors would be fairly welcome.
 Just [get in contact with Demeter](https://blender.chat/direct/mets) before you start coding.
 You can also [open an issue](https://projects.blender.org/Mets/CloudRig/issues) to discuss design and functionality before you start coding.

 ### Adding a new Component/Parameter
 The implementation of CloudRig's [Component Types](cloudrig-types) are found in the `rig_components` folder of the repository.
-Here, you will also find `external_components/my_component.py`, which is a template for you to create your own component types.
-Simply un-comment the last line of this file and Reload Scripts in Blender, to see it show up as a component type option.
+[Here](https://projects.blender.org/Mets/CloudRig/src/branch/master/CloudRig/rig_components/external_components/minimal_component.py), you will also find `external_components/minimal_component.py`, which is a template for you to create your own component types.
+Simply un-comment the last line of this file and [Reload Scripts](https://docs.blender.org/manual/en/5.0/advanced/operators.html#bpy-ops-script-reload) in Blender, to see it show up as a component type option.
 Generating it will create a bone and a constraint.

 To start making your own component types, just copy this folder, and rename some things:
 - The file name should be unique, as it defines the namespace for the parameters in Blender's RNA.
 So it might be a good idea to prefix all your files with some identifier.